 - How complex (and time consuming) each individuals treatment is.

 - The number of empty beds available in the hospital to admit patients to from the ED.

 Sometimes the waiting room does not look full, and it seems pretty quiet.
 But this can be misleading.
 Just down the corridor there may be critically unwell patients or medical emergencies in progress.
 These events require teams of doctors and nurses to attend which will significantly impact the flow of patients in the rest of the department.

 If you can see that it is very busy and you think your problem might not be all that serious, there are other options available such as nurse-led medical clinics, Medical centres, and even pharmacies (if all you need is a medical certificate for example).
 It is best to discuss this with one of the Traige nurses for further advice.

 For many conditions, the ED is the right place to seek treatment.
-And most people are pretty good at knowing when this is.
-So a long waiting time may be inavoidable.
+And most people are really pretty good at knowing when this is.
+So a long waiting time may be unavoidable.

 The important thing is that staff should continue to communicate with you whilst you are waiting.
 And you should be re-assessed at regular intervals.